mawanalyst/mawanalytics/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Statistical Learning
+- Machine Learning
-- Artificial Intelligence
+- Text Mining/NLP
+- Credit Risk Scoring
-- Computational Linguistics
+- Trail Running
-- Information Retrieval
+- Road Cycling

 # Education to show in About widget
 education: